 The Executive Office of Education (EOE) will award both types of competitive grants in November 2012.
 Statements of Interest signed by the mayor (or the equivalent head of municipal government) and the public school district superintendent on behalf the eligible applicants in a Gateway City must be submitted to the EOE on Friday, August 31, 2012.
 Grant proposals must be submitted to the EOE by Monday, November 2, 2012.

 - Announcement from Secretary Reville 8.6.2012

-- English Language Learners Enrichment Academies RFP
+- English Language Learners Enrichment Academies

-- Career Academies Planning Grants RFP
+- Career Academies Planning Grants

 - Gateway Cities Education Agenda Grant Programs Fact Sheet